On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Decoherence rates and spin sensitivity

-From the fits of the six resonances, similar to those shown in Fig.~\ref{fig3} (c) and (d), the spin decoherence rate $\gamma_s$ and the cavity-spin ensemble coupling strength $g_c$ are obtained.
+From the fits of the six resonances, similar to those shown in Fig.~\ref{fig3}(c) and \ref{fig3}(d), the $\gamma_s$ rate and the cavity-spin-ensemble coupling strength $g_c$ are obtained.
 The values are listed in Table~\ref{table1} in increasing order of the field derivative $\left|\partial \omega_s / \partial H_0 \right|_{r}$ of $\omega_s$ at resonance $\Delta=0$.
 In the case of the linewidth fit (Eq.~\ref{kappaceq}), its peak is located over a narrower region of the field and therefore the fit reliability is less sensitive to background variations.
-In contrast, the $\omega'_c$ function covers a large field span around a resonance and can be affected by the non-linear background of $\omega_c(H_0)$.
-The decoherence rate obtained from the $\kappa_c'$ fit is shown in Fig.~\ref{fig5} as a function of the field derivative where $\left|\partial \omega_s / \partial H_0 \right|_{r}$ is given in units of $\frac{\gamma_e}{2\pi}=2.8025$~MHz/G, the gyromagnetic ratio of the free electron.
-The positive correlation between decoherence rate and slope agrees with the known view that decoherence is improved when field noise is canceled in first order (so called clock transitions).
-The rates $\gamma_s$ obtained from the resonance frequency perturbation are fluctuating around an weighted average value of $12.2\pm1.6$~MHz but are likely to be more affected by systematic errors as mentioned above.
-Other fit parameters are the unperturbed cavity resonance $\omega_c$ which follows the non-linear background (see Fig.~\ref{fig3}) and the unperturbed cavity width $\kappa_c$.
-The later gives an average value $\frac{\kappa_c}{2\pi}=5.84\pm0.13$~MHz leading to a cooperativity factor \textit{C} with an overall range from 0.15 to about 0.45.
+In contrast, the $\omega'_c$ function covers a large field span around a resonance and can be affected by the nonlinear background of $\omega_c(H_0)$.
+The values of $\gamma_s$ obtained from the $\kappa_c'$ fit are shown in Fig.~\ref{fig5} as a function of the field derivative, where $\left|\partial \omega_s / \partial H_0 \right|_{r}$ is given in units of $\frac{\gamma_e}{2\pi}=2.8025$~MHz/G, the gyromagnetic ratio of the free electron.
+The positive correlation between decoherence rate and slope agrees with the known view that decoherence is improved when field noise is canceled in first order (so-called clock transitions).
+The rates $\gamma_s$ obtained from the resonance frequency perturbation are fluctuating around a weighted average value of $12.2\pm1.6$~MHz but are likely to be more affected by systematic errors as mentioned above.
+Other fit parameters are the unperturbed cavity resonance $\omega_c$, which follows the nonlinear background (see Fig.~\ref{fig3}), and the unperturbed cavity width $\kappa_c$.
+The latter gives an average value $\frac{\kappa_c}{2\pi}=5.84\pm0.13$~MHz leading to a cooperativity factor \textit{C} with an overall range from 0.15 to about 0.45.